marerem/co-registration_Coronary_Arteries/README.md

 │   ├── run_seg.py/ - main run file for re co-registration of segmentation frames based on previously defined checkpoints (requires dict.pt with the number of frames at each checkpoint and the corresponding angle).
 │   ├── data_dict_bif_angl.pt/ - dict.pt contains data for each patient  with number of frame  at each checkpoint and the corresponding angle. (belongs to Pre_Post,Pre_Final,Post_Final data set)
 │   ├── data_dict_bif_angl_pre_post.pt/ - dict.pt contains data for each patient  with number of frame  at each checkpoint and the corresponding angle. (belongs to P3_MIT data set with only Pre and Stent data)
-├── run_raw.py/ - main run file for co-registration, as input required 4 pathes of data (exmaple in data/ folder) ├── rigid_co.py/ - file containing all functions needed for co-registration ├── GUI_up_v.py/ - GUI for selecting checkpoint and angle ├── requirements.txt
+├── run_raw.py/ - main run file for co-registration, as input required 4 pathes of data (exmaple in data/ folder).
+├── rigid_co.py/ - file containing all functions needed for co-registration.
+├── GUI_up_v.py/ - GUI for selecting checkpoint and angle.
+├── pre_post_flow.ipynb/ - it's .ipynb where you can run co-registration using Jupyter Notebook ├── requirements.txt
 ├── environment.yml
 ├── README.md